Hiccups, Neck Pain, and Vagus and Phrenic Nerve Injury

-What we are demonstrating here is that the laryngeal nerve and the phrenic nerve, when injured or suppressed, in this cases cause by the injection of a nerve block that inadvertently and temporarily shut down the nerve function, you get the problems of we see in cervical spine instability patients.
+What we are demonstrating here is that the laryngeal nerve and the phrenic nerve, when injured or suppressed, in this case, caused by the injection of a nerve block that inadvertently and temporarily shut down the nerve function, are similar to symptoms we see in cervical spine instability patients.
 The point and case are made clear.

 What are we seeing in this illustration?
 The possible why of why you have symptoms.

-- The vagus nerves supplies “nerve communications” with the larynx.
+- The vagus nerves supply “nerve communications” with the larynx.

 - Proper, non-disruptive nerve input allows for good swallowing and speech.
 Disruptive nerve inputs impact swallowing and speech

-- Further symptoms of poor vagus functioning, called vagopathy or vagal tone, affecting the larynx can be chronic cough, hoarseness, and as we will see blow the contribution to chronic hiccup.
+- Further symptoms of poor vagus functioning, called vagopathy or vagal tone, affecting the larynx can be chronic cough, hoarseness, and as we will see below the contribution to chronic hiccup.

 When you have unresponsive symptoms “Follow the Neurology.”